asahu05/FileInfoSystem/README.md

 Overview:

-The Service/Utility retruen the information about files in the specific directory.
+The Service/Utility return the information about files in the specific directory.
 The service provides two methods:

 1) api/pathInfo: Given the full path as parameter and api return the json response contains description of all the directories and files.
 The description includes the full path, size and flag if the entry is the directory or file.